 How it began

 The Reade Swan // Noorderlicht is the most beautiful two-masted schooner in the world.
-The ship was launched in Germany more than 100 years ago, originally as the lightvessel Kalkgrund II in the limestone shallows of Flensburg.
-But did you know that the story behind the Reade Swan // Noorderlicht is special?
+The ship was launched in Germany more than 100 years ago, originally as the lightvessel Kalkgrund II in the limestone shallows off Flensburg.
+Do you know that the story behind the Reade Swan // Noorderlicht is very special?
 A story in which entrepreneurship, guts and vision make dreams come true!

 Reade Swan // Noorderlicht’s history starts more than a century ago as the lightship Kalkgrund II.
 The ship was originally rigged as a three-masted schooner and not equipped with an engine.
 As a lightship, the ship is anchored and the sails are only used for emergencies or to sail to the harbor for maintenance.
 The ship already has a really beautiful hull.